ctkelley/MultiPrecisionArrays.jl/README.md

 As of now these packages are the only direct dependencies

 - OhMyThreads
+- Reexport
 - SIAMFANLEquations

 as we use LinearAlgebra and SparseArrays from Base.
 I use the Krylov solvers and examples from SIAMFANLEquations.
 OhMyThreads is here because threading with ```OhMyThreads.@tasks``` makes the LU for Float16 run much faster.
 Once LU for Float16 is in LAPACK/BLAS, I will eliminate that dependency.

+I use Reexport to make the identity ```I``` part of the Examples submodule.
+This makes it easier to run the examples in the docs.

 ## Endorsement